-Each option names a file in PEM format.
-If you need to create
+Each certificate and key system variable names a file in PEM

-have a MySQL source distribution, you can
+Alternatively, if you have a MySQL source distribution, you can

 test your setup using the demonstration certificate and key

 The server performs certificate and key file autodiscovery.
 If

---ssl is enabled (possibly along
+--ssl (possibly along with

-server attempts to enable support for encrypted connections
+encrypted connections, the server attempts to enable

-automatically at startup:
+encrypted-connection support automatically at startup: